Arrowleaf Clover Seeds

 The ideal seeding depth for arrowleaf clover seeds is 1/8 to 1/4 inch.
 It is preferable for the seed to be on top of the soil than for it to be planted deeper than 1/2 inch.
 If the clover seed is planted too deep, it may not be able to sprout.
 Arrowleaf clover seed are small; about 400,000 seeds/pound.
 The recommended seeding rate for this clover seed is 10 to 15 pounds per acre.

-Inoculated Seed - We now offer arrowleaf clover seed that has been coated with an inoculant® rhizobiumis naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
-This coating process which Outsidepride specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
+Inoculated Seed - Our Arrowleaf clover seed has been coated with an inoculant for better establishment.
+Nitrogen fixation is a one of the key values found in legumes and can only occur with the proper inoculation.
+Although many strains or Rhizobium may be present in the soil, all are not equally beneficial.
+With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
+A key to any successful establishment and early seed development is moisture.
+Nitro-Coat® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
+This coating process which Outsidepride utilizes, assures that only the top-performing and crop-specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
+With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 The weight of the clover seeds will contain approximately 34% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
 There is no difference in the seeding rates between the coated and raw seed due to the increased germination and viability of the bulk clover seeds that are coated and inoculated.
+This coating material is not OMRI certified.